 The Negotiation Nobody Warns You About

-My daughter calls: "Mom, we're doing Thanksgiving at our place this year."
-And I hear the slight pause before she adds, "I'll make sure there's something you can eat."
-She means well.
-She always means well.
-But that sentence — something you can eat — draws a line.
+He means well.
+They always mean well.
+But that sentence — something for you — draws a line.
 On one side: the real meal, the one everyone shares.
 On the other: the accommodation.
 The special plate.
 The thing that was added because of you.

 Research on dietary identity and social belonging confirms what I feel in my bones.
 A 2015 study in the journal Appetite found that people who adopt restrictive diets — particularly ethical ones — frequently experience what researchers call "dietary stigma," a subtle but persistent sense of being marked as different during communal eating.
 The study noted that this effect was especially pronounced when the dietary choice was perceived as voluntary and morally motivated, because it implicitly challenged the choices of everyone else at the table.